gh0stsrc/nvim/docs/plugins.md

   - `gruvbox`, the color scheme is known for its warm and retro-inspired color palette, which many developers find visually pleasing and comfortable for coding.
 It often includes variations for different languages and file types to make syntax highlighting more readable and aesthetically pleasing.

 - [alpha-nvim](https://github.com/goolord/alpha-nvim)
-  - `alpha` a fast and fully programmable dashbboard plugin for neovim
+  - `alpha` a fast and fully programmable dashbboard plugin for Neovim.

 - [akinsho/bufferline.nvim](https://github.com/akinsho/bufferline.nvim)
   - `bufferline` is a popular Neovim plugin that provides a customizable and feature-rich buffer/tabline for managing open buffers in Neovim.
 It enhances the visual representation of buffers in Neovim, making it easier to navigate and manage multiple open files.